 Another argument about the right to privacy amidst technological transmutation is the fact that websites and social media apps like WhatsApp, Facebook, etc. have immense access to the data users upload to their social media accounts.
 Data mining becomes easier than ever as these websites and apps have access to information pertaining to a person’s private communications, friends, likes, dislikes, places visited, etc.

 When it comes to infringement of the fundamental right to privacy, the foremost question that arises is whether these private companies can be taken to court for any form of violation.
 Keeping this issue in mind, the Supreme Court has highlighted the need to enact uncompromising privacy laws in the country.

 As well as technology has increased people’s dependence on mobile phones, internet and other technologies.
 Majority of financial transactions take place through net banking and mobile banking apps provided by private financial technology businesses getting access to every sale and purchase.
 They have the access to information regarding when and where a payment is made by a person, making it easier for the companies to mine their required data.
 The fundamental right to privacy is contingent to the colossal information already available and used by private players.
-Technological innovation brought by these private companies has surpassed the protection that the present law allows upholding this newly recognised fundamental right.
+Technological innovation brought by these private companies has surpassed the protection that the present law allows upholding this newly recognised fundamental duties of indian constitution and right.
 This technological manipulation of information and lack of coherent laws on the matter are bound to make endorsing the right to privacy a difficult affair for the State.

 Under the Information Technology law, a user can file a complaint against a person or company for any cyber crime like data theft, cyber stalking, net banking frauds etc. With right to privacy as a fundamental rights, an action against its violation can be taken under Article 32 and 226 of the Indian Constitution.